ally-jin/QTM-350-Final-Project-/README.md

 a.
 Search **S3** in the AWS services search bar and select **S3** to open the console

 b.
-In the S3 dashboard choose Create bucket.
+In the S3 dashboard choose **Create bucket**.

 c.
 Enter a unique bucket name.
 Bucket names must be unique across all existing bucket names in Amazon S3.
 There are a number of other restrictions on S3 bucket names as well.
-Then select a Region to create your bucket in.
+Then select a **Region** to create your bucket in.

 d.
 You have many useful options for your S3 bucket including Versioning, Server Access Logging, Tags, Object-level Logging and Default Encryption.
 We won't enable these features for this tutorial.